 - The trip includes entrance to Madurodam and the Amsterdam 100 Highlights Cruise

 Next stop is the picturesque city of Delft, birth and final resting place of Dutch master Johannes Vermeer.
-Known as the Princes’ city, it is also where countless members of the Dutch royal family have moved, married, and been buried for centuries.
-Visit Delft’s canal-streaked historic town center, packed with awe-inspiring historical monuments including the Old Church, the New Church, and the town hall.
-While there, you will visit De Delftse Pauw, a factory specializing in handmade Delft Blue pottery, the most coveted porcelain since the 17th century.
+Known as the Princes’ city, it is also where countless members of the Dutch royal family have been buried for centuries.
+Enjoy some free time for lunch (not included) and to discover Delft’s canal-streaked historic town centre, packed with awe-inspiring historical monuments including the Old Church, the New Church and the town hall.
+Also we will bring a visit to De Delftse Pauw, a factory specializing in handmade Delft Blue pottery, the most coveted porcelain since the 17th century.

-Next city is The Hague.
+Then, we’ll swing by The Hague for a city tour.
 In addition to being the seat of the Dutch government, this city is also the home of the Dutch royal family and the third largest city in the country.
 The Hague is where most foreign embassies in the Netherlands are located, as well as 150 international organizations, including the International Court of Justice and the International Criminal Court.
-It is also the home of the Peace Palace, a number of royal palaces, the Mauritshuis (featuring work by Vermeer, Rembrandt, and Andy Warhol, among others), and the Binnenhof (the dutch parliament).
+It is also the home of the Peace Palace, a number of royal palaces, the Mauritshuis (featuring work by Vermeer, Rembrandt, and Andy Worhol, among others), and the Binnenhof (the meeting place of the Dutch government).

 - All taxes, fees and handling charges

 - Transport by air-conditioned single-deck coach